AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/install-workfront-for-jira.md

 Although installing the [!DNL Workfront] add-on in the two [!DNL Jira] environments is similar, you must consider the following when working with a [!DNL Jira Server] installation:

-* When configuring the add-on in [!DNL Jira], the address specified in the&nbsp;**[!DNL JIRA Base URL]**&nbsp;field may not be the same URL you use to access [!DNL Jira] on your private server.
-The **[!DNL JIRA Base URL]** must be a publicly-accessible address connected to your private server using NAT or reverse proxy protocols, so [!DNL Workfront] can access it to make requests to your server.&nbsp;&nbsp;
+* When configuring the add-on in [!DNL Jira], the address specified in the **[!DNL JIRA Base URL]** field may not be the same URL you use to access [!DNL Jira] on your private server.
+The **[!DNL JIRA Base URL]** must be a publicly-accessible address connected to your private server using NAT or reverse proxy protocols, so [!DNL Workfront] can access it to make requests to your server.

 * You must use SSL encryption to secure the communication between [!DNL Jira] and [!DNL Workfront].
 When you enable SSL, you must have a full SSL certificate stack from a certificate authority.
-We do not support self-signed certificates.&nbsp;
+We do not support self-signed certificates.
 * You must ensure that the [!DNL jira.workfront.com] domain is accessible from your corporate servers.
 It serves as a middleware environment between [!DNL Workfront] and [!DNL Jira] and is required for the add-on to operate.

    You must also add the following static IP addresses to the allowlist on your firewall for outbound and inbound connections.